sematic-ai/sematic/docs/api.md

 - `node_selector`: Dict[str, str]

     The kind of Kubernetes node that the job must run on.
-More detail can be found here:
+More details can be found here:
     https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/ The
     value of this field will be used as the nodeSelector described there.

 - `requests`: Dict[str, str]

     Requests for resources on a kubernetes pod.
-More detail can be found here: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/
+More details can be found here: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/
     The values used here will apply to both the "requests" and the "limits" of the job.